-The matters discussed in this Quarterly Report on Form 10-Qcontains forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended, and Section 27A of the Securities Act of 1933, as amended, which are intended to be covered by the safe harbors created thereby.
+The matters discussed in this Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended, and Section 27A of the Securities Act of 1933, as amended, which are intended to be covered by the safe harbors created thereby.
 Those statements include, but may not be limited to, all statements regarding our and management's intent, belief, expectations, such as statements concerning our future profitability and our operating and growth strategy.
-Words such as "believe," "anticipate," "expect," "will," "may," "should," "intend," "plan," "estimate," "predict," "potential," "continue," "strategy," "future," "likely" and similar expressions are intended to in other statements we make involve risk and uncertainties including, without limitations, dependence on sales forecasts, changes in consumer demand and expectations, seasonality, impact of weather, competition, reliance on suppliers, changing retail trends, risks related to cybersecurity, economic changes, as well as other factors set forth under the caption "Item 1A, Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2017, and other factors detailed from time to time in our filings with the Securities and Exchange Commission.
-Although we believe that the assumptions underlying the forward-looking statements included herein will prove to be accurate.
-In light of the significant uncertainties inherent in the forward-looking statements included herein will prove to be accurate.
-In light of the significant uncertainties inherent in the roward-looking statements.
-We as a representation by us or any other person that our objectives and plans will be achieved.
-We assume no obligation to update any forward-looking statements.
+Words such as "believe," "anticipate," "expect," "will," "may," "should," "intend," "plan," "estimate," "predict," "potential," "continue," "strategy," "future," "likely" and similar expressions are intended to identify forward-looking statements.
+Investors are cautioned that forward-looking statements contained in this Quarterly Report on Form 10-Q and in other statements we make involve risk and uncertainties including, without limitations, dependence on sales forecasts, changes in consumer demand and expectations, seasonality, impact of weather, competition, reliance on suppliers, changing retail trends, risks related to cybersecurity, economic changes, as well as other factors set forth under the caption "Item 1A, Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2017 (filed March 12, 2018), and other factors detailed from time to time in our filings with the Securities and Exchange Commission.
+Although we believe that the assumptions underlying the forward-looking statements contained herein are reasonable, any of the assumptions could be inaccurate.
+Therefore, there can be no assurance that the forward-looking statements included herein will prove to be accurate.
+In light of the significant uncertainties inherent in the forward-looking statements included herein, the inclusion of such information should not be regarded as a representation by us or any other person that our objectives and plans will be achieved.
+We assume no obligation to update any for